Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Neural Representations and Representational drift

-We now explore the implications of the diffusive learning dynamics on the phenomenon of representational drift.
-Representational drift refers to neuroscience observations of neuronal activity patterns accumulating random changes over time without noticeable consequences on the relevant animal behavior.
+We now explore the implications of diffusive learning dynamics on the phenomenon of representational drift.
+Representational drift refers to the observations that neuronal activity patterns accumulate random changes over time without noticeable consequences for the relevant animal behavior \cite{rule2019causes,rule2020stable,rule2022self},.
 These observations raise fundamental questions about the causal relation between neuronal representations and the underlying computation.
-Some of these observations were in the context of learned behaviors and learning-induced changes in neuronal activity.
-One suggestion has been that the representational drifts are compensated by changes in the readout of the circuit, leaving intact its input-output relation \cite{rule2020stable,rule2022self,masset2022drifting}.
-We provide a general theoretical framework for studying such dynamics.
-In our model, the stability of the (low) training error during the diffusion phase, is due to the continuous realignment of readout weights ${\bf a}_{t}$ to changes in the network hidden layer weights $\mathcal{W}_{t}$ as they drift simultaneously exploring the space of solutions.
+Here we build on our analysis of the learning dynamics to study the nature of the representations in wide networks and the implications of their drift.